Thepowerofagod/Blue-Team/README.md

 and Mac OSX via Crossover, Wineskin, Winebottle, and PlayOnMac.
 The application could be placed on a physically secure device, like an encrypted USB.

 ## Firewall
+Firewalls allow and deny traffic based on a set of rules or what's called an access control list.
+More advanced firewalls work at the application layer to do deep packet inspection or DPI and a generally dedicated hardware firewalls.

+Ingress/Inbound Filtering:
+Because of Nat no network traffic can connect in to the network without an explicit port forwarding rule or demilitarized zone being set up to allow that traffic So there is little need for a firewall to block inbound traffic.
+In most cases on a home network because inbound traffic from real Internet IPs cannot communicate to private IP addresses on an internal network it's just not possible unless you set up that port forwarding or that demilitarized zone.
+NAT doesn't protect you from not trusted devices on a network that you share.

+Egress/Outbound Filtering
+Egress filtering a firewall can be used for blocking outbound connections.
+So for example stopping your Windows machine from communicating home to Microsoft or DNS leaks from a VPN or malware communicating to its command and control server.
+Attackers make connections out once they have a foothold on your device using their malware.
+Outbound connections from a home network to an Internet IP address is how malware communicates not via inbound.

 Many firewalls are configured to simply drop incoming packets.
 Nmap sends a TCP SYN request, and receives nothing back.
 This indicates that the port is being protected by a firewall and thus the port is considered to be filtered.
 That said, it is very easy to configure a firewall to respond with a RST TCP packet.
 For example, in IPtables for Linux, a simple version of the command would be as follows:
 ```